 Abrazando A Puerto Rico (Multiple Municipalities)

-Agua, Sol y Sereno is a non-profit, multidisciplinary community theatre collective.
-Its staff provides theatre workshops to help participants process their hurricane-related experiences, while developing a story of resiliency.
+Agua, Sol y Sereno is a nonprofit, multidisciplinary community theatre collective.
+Staff provides theatre workshops to help participants process their hurricane related experience while developing a story of resiliency.
 Participants learn how to make and use puppets, drawings, masks and “cabezudos” to tell their story.

 Andanza is a non-profit dance company and school that provides socio-educational dance projects, productions and workshops.
-They teach dance techniques to help participants use their bodies as a way of self-expression to address feelings and emotions related to the impact of the hurricane.
+Staff teaches dance techniques to help participants use their bodies as a way of auto-expression to address feelings and emotions related to the impact of the hurricane.

 Mental Health Initiative (Multiple Municipalities)

-This collaboration with the University of Puerto Rico Recinto de Rio Piedras (Departments of Psychology, Social Work, and Rehabilitative Counseling) aims to develop and pilot an innovative, interdisciplinary, and evidence-informedmodel of training and service delivery for natural disasters that attendsto the immediate mental health needs of residents in the aftermath of María and also helps build the capacity of the sector to prepare and respond for the future.
+This collaboration with the University of Puerto Rico, Recinto de Río Piedras (Departments of Psychology, Social Work, and Rehabilitative Counseling), aims to develop and pilot an innovative, interdisciplinary, and evidence-informed model of training and service delivery for natural disasters that attends to the immediate mental health needs of residents in the aftermath of María and also helps build the capacity of the sector to prepare and respond for the future.
 Through their training, a cadre of 100 graduate students will become specialized in natural disaster mental health (a specialty currently lacking in Puerto Rico) and upon graduation become leaders in the field better able to prepare, organize and respond effectively.
 This initiative will also involve nine community-based organizations, and three University campuses.